thanasxda/basic-linux-setup/README.md

 xfs_fsr -f /dev/sd*
 fstrim /
 ```
 If you ever have an error during boot stating "Failed to mount API fylesystems" then during grub edit the custom kernel parameters by disabling any parameter mentioning cgroups / or just all, and boot.
 If you ever encounter a screen during boot giving an error about compression just reboot and it should be solved.
 If you ever face trouble and can't get access towards any console for troubleshooting but still have access to grub, go to grub kernel selection press _'e'_ edit the parameters from __ro__ to __rw__ and add __init=/bin/bash__.
 Press Ctrl+X to boot, and now you should have access to console.
 When editing parameters within grub or for example adding the init= flag, do not press delete/backspace and wait for the whole list to dissapear.
 If you do make a coffee for yourself meanwhile while having the delete button jammed with a toothpick or something.
 Just go to __'ro splash quet'__ and hit enter for the parameters not to be read.
 After edit __'ro splash quiet'__ to __'rw splash quiet init=/bin/bash'__ and boot.
 Although this setup ensures failsafe parameters when the default ones do not boot despite.
 You can doublecheck active parameters by executing command __cat /proc/cmdline__ but keep in mind the script is executed on every reboot and might overwrite them.
 Its also worth trying to boot from an older kernel since very rarely there could be issues when using mainline kernels or experimental branches, or checking for any conflicts in kernel module blacklists in /etc/modprobe.d/ and temporarily __rename 's/.conf/.bak/' *__ and after rebooting.
 Making use of the zsh plugins, midnight commander and links can be handy when only having access to console when troubleshooting.
+Do not forget that next to using a live usb for recovery, rescue mode from an installer usb can also be used for reinstalling grub or having quick access in chroot mode of your root filesystem.
 If you ever have errors with certificates in linux try setting your time correct on both linux and router and maybe add your router ip in resolv.conf like this: __echo 'nameserver < ROUTER IP >' | tee -a /etc/resolv.conf__.
 Do the same in your connection details, after reinstall the package __ca-certificates__ and reboot both computer and router.
+This setup will remain a mixture of 2 distro's and therefore isn't optimal.
+However since I've been personally running this setup for a long time in the past only on rare occasions grub would break thus the setup used to pin it to Kali repositories.
+As is lately I have not been having any issues other than Debian experimental having troublesome packages now and then regardless of distribution, the same would happen on Debian.
+If unsure the standalone config should be safe to use on your own setup.

 If and when there are any updates to this repository instead of executing the command and downloading the repository all over fetching just the update is also possible:
 ```